Pie115/Awesome-Game/README.md

 ## UML Diagram
 > ![Cs100 UML](https://user-images.githubusercontent.com/122497831/225538572-ab36ee8c-e195-4667-9f5c-6cf4087c2600.png)

  > Description: The character class is an abstract class with derived classes Boss and PlayableCharacter.
 The Boss and PlayableCharacter class will have abilities, items and special traits that will affect overall gameplay.
-The Boss and Character classes will be handled by the Game and GameManager.
+The Boss and Character classes will be handled by the Game Class.
  >
  ## Class Description
 To make this game, we implemented several classes with unique attributes and methods.
 The character class is the base class of boss and playable character.
 The character class contains attributes and methods that boss and playable character inherits.
 For example, the character class contains name, health, damage, setHealth(), setDamage(), takeDamager(), and heal() which the boss and playable character class share.
 The boss class is unique in the sense that it has its own attributes and methods.
 The boss has his own abilities and items separate from the character class.
 The bosses also have unique voice lines that are only applicable to the bosses.
 On the other hand, the playable character is unique in the sense that it has abilities specific to the playable character and not applicable for the boss.